 Book Review: The Art of Money

-Many of us carry around a huge money blind spot, regardless of how much we earn.
+Many of us carry around huge money blind spots, regardless of how much we earn.

 Can I recommend a book I struggled to finish?
-What did I learn from something I wanted to hurl across the room a dozen times reading it?
-Maddening, repetitive, with way too much overshare, The Art of Money: A Life-Changing Guide to Financial Happiness by Bari Tessler is short on practical advice on budgeting or investing, but long on the deep wisdom of unpacking psychic money baggage.
+What did I learn from a book I wanted to hurl across the room a dozen times reading it?
+The Art of Money: A Life-Changing Guide to Financial Happiness by Bari Tessler, was at times maddening, frustrating, with way too much overshare.
+At the same time, Tessler, a financial therapist-- she has a Masters in Somatic Psychology-- offers deep wisdom of unpacking psychic money baggage.

 Tessler does something vital, pointing the way on how to get clear on the stories we tell ourselves.
 Her simple observation: many of us are proficient in certain basic aspects of money management like earning, budgeting, debt repayment, saving, investing, and spending.
 However few of us ever master them all.

 As examples, there are those of us who are great earners, but who never have any idea where the money goes.
 Others of us never feel like we have enough, because we’ve never sat down and figured out what that number might be.
 Some of us will eat ramen for weeks to pay off a debt, but won’t set aside a dime for a rainy day.

 Ramp up the emotional complexities in scenarios like loaning, sharing, donating, inheriting, or withholding money from loved ones, and it’s easy to see that most of us lurch through life never really getting clear on what this vital resource means to us, and how it affects our most important relationships.

 One of her most important insights is what she calls your “money story,” or your earliest money memory.
 Tessler points out that at a very young age, we decide what money means.
 Money is dirty.
 Money is power.
 Money equals love.
 Money belongs to other people, not me.
 People with money make the rules.
 These messages can take on even more meaning in sex work.